Last updated on October 18th, 2019 at 02:54 pm

 Part of recovering from a toxic family situation is by paying attention to places where you stuff your emotions down with a certain behavior, and in this case, food that isn’t the most healthy but feels oh so comforting.

-Everybody knows how to lose weight.
+Let’s face it, everybody knows how to lose weight and get healthy.
 You eat less.
 You move more.
-The bathroom scale digits tell you — you’ve won.
+The bathroom scale digits tell you when you’ve won.
 At least for a while.

 When I was covering breaking news, by the weekend it was time to let my hair down and enjoy a few beers, or seven.

 And meal planning?
 M-E-A-L planning?